vijaykothareddy/Data-Engineering/README.md

 Data Pipe Lines with AWS

 # Introduction & Goals
-- The project is about building data pipeline for Credit Card Complaints data.
-It takes the general [blueprint](https://github.com/andkret/Cookbook/blob/master/sections/01-Introduction.md#my-data-science-platform-blueprint) as a baseline for selecting data sources, processing and buffer framework, storage and visualization tools.
+The project is about building data pipeline on cloud serverless platform.
+It takes the general [blueprint](https://github.com/andkret/Cookbook/blob/master/sections/01-Introduction.md#my-data-science-platform-blueprint) as a reference for selecting data sources, processing and buffer framework, storage and visualization tools.

 This Project has mainly classified into three phases,

-  - Initial phase : Research on the industries about technical stack that are used in Data Engineering.
+  - Initial phase : Dataset selection, based on the industry research.

-    Choosing your data source.

   - Second Phase : Designing and developing the pipeline with tools and data source.
   - Third Phase : Documentation for the project and grouping the code used in various phases of development

-  #### With what data are you working
+  #### About my data set

-  I am working with credit card complaints data and nuances of [dataset](#the-data-set) has been explained in my [blog](https://www.teamdatascience.com/post/data-sets)
+  I narrowed down to work on banking industry data and the process of my research has been explained the [blog post](https://www.teamdatascience.com/post/dba-focus-to-work-as-data-engineer), credit card complaints data and nuances of [dataset](#the-data-set) has been explained in my [blog](https://www.teamdatascience.com/post/data-sets)

   #### Tools that i used are

-  I choose managed services provided by Amazon, which are server less environments and offer greater capability at scale.
+  I choose managed services provided by Amazon, which are server less environments and offer greater capability at scale,
-    - AWS(Lambda, kinesis, Kinesis Firehouse, Redshift, Dynamodb, S3 )
+  ##### AWS(Lambda, kinesis, Kinesis Firehouse, Redshift, Dynamodb, S3 )
-    - Docker
+  ##### Docker
-    - Power BI
+  ##### Power BI
-    - Apache Airflow
+  ##### Apache Airflow
-    - IDE and coding
+  ##### IDE and coding

   #### What are you doing with these tools